maroneze/higan/README.md

 Troubleshooting
 ===============

-* If havingh ananke-related errors:
+* If having ananke-related errors:
     - Cd to 'ananke' and run 'make'.
     - Ensure libananke.so is in a directory searched by ld, e.g. by running 'LD_LIBRARY_PATH=/path/to/ananke <DESTDIR>/higan'